rustom/rustom.github.io/README.md

 # rustom.dev

-The code for my personal website, rustom.dev (also rustom.github.io).
+This repository holds the code for my personal website, rustom.dev (also rustom.github.io).